wkorando/presentations/java-dop/designing.md

 ### Model Data the Whole Data and Nothing But the Data

-Alternatives can be expressed with `sealed` hierachies.
+Alternatives can be expressed with `sealed` hierarchies.

 ```
 sealed interface Presentation permits StandardPresentation, WorkshopPresentation{